-Robotic-Assisted knee Replacement Surgical System
+CORI Surgical System

-Meet the NAVIO Surgical System, a robotics-assisted knee surgery platform that adds an extra layer of pre-surgical planning and improved accuracy for partial and total knee replacement procedures.
+CORI is a robotics-assisted knee surgery platform that adds an extra layer of pre-surgical planning and improved accuracy for partial and total knee replacement procedures.

-Your knee replacement surgery is unique, based on your knee anatomy and the implant used.
-Designed to help ensure your knee replacement is positioned and aligned correctly as that is a crucial factor in determining how long your implant may last.
+Your knee replacement surgery thus becomes unique, based on your knee anatomy and the implant used.
+CORI is designed to help ensure your knee replacement is positioned and aligned correctly as that is a crucial factor in determining how long your implant may last.

-Decades of innovation in knee replacement surgery
+The latest innovation in knee replacement surgery

 Surgical techniques have evolved considerably since the earliest knee implant procedures were performed in 1968.
 These procedures relied on manual guides, external pins and cutting jigs to remove damaged bone and place the prosthetic implant.

 Eventually more advanced implant positioning techniques were introduced that used long rods drilled into the central canal of the femur (thigh bone).
 These rods provide an attachment point for surgical cutting guides.
 More recent improvements introduced CT scan/MRI image guidance to create an individualized computer-generated surgical plan for each patient.